mindspore-ai/docs/tutorials/source_en/train_availability/graceful_exit.md

 ## Analyzing the Results

 After training ends, the following WARNING log will be printed: `Graceful exit is triggered, stop training`.
-Eight directories named `rank_0` to `rank_7` will be generated in the current execution directory, each containing a `LeNet_train.ckpt` file (If the callback is configured to save a checkpoint).
+Eight directories named `rank_0` to `rank_7` will be generated in the current execution directory, each containing a `LeNet_train.ckpt` file (if the callback is configured to save a checkpoint).

 ```text
 ./rank_0